jsquyres/ompi/docs/faq/running-mpi-apps.rst

 Can I suspend and resume my MPI job?
 ------------------------------------

-Yes, but only under SGE.
+Yes, but only under Grid Engine.

-See :ref:`this FAQ entry <faq-sge-suspend-resume>` for more details.
+See :ref:`this FAQ entry <faq-gridengine-suspend-resume-label>` for more details.

 .. error:: **JMS Is this still true?**